Pazari-io/Front-End/README.md

 # Welcome to Pazari Interface

-This repository holds our user hybrid interface, which contains code that runs smoothly on backend tanks to moralis, next, and vercel.
+This repository holds our user hybrid interface, which contains code that runs smoothly on backend thanks to moralis, next, and vercel.
 It requires this hybrid model to be open-source while protecting our users in production.

 ## Purpose